Insta360Develop/CameraSDK-Android/README.md

       // (Optional) Set the aspect ratio of the screen, the default is full screen display (ie full canvas)
       // If the rendering mode type is `RENDER_MODE_PLANE_STITCH`, the recommended setting ratio is 2:1 .setScreenRatio(int ratioX, int ratioY)

+      // (Optional) Eliminate the chromatic aberration of image stitching, the default is false .setImageFusion(boolean imageFusion)

       // (Optional) Whether to allow gesture operations, the default is true .setGestureEnabled(boolean enabled);